dyrector-io/blog/content/blog/2022-03-03-devops-habits/index.md

 ## Summary

 The first step of DevOps adoption is practicing DevOps things – just like Bruce Wayne doing hero stuff to eventually become Batman.
 Adopting DevOps consists of everyday habits, including the ones outlined above.
 The habits and adjustments mentioned can help you make meaningful changes that leave a lasting impact on your organization if you keep doing them constantly.
-Some of these practices don’t bring results individually but combining them can bring your organization to the next level.
+These practices don’t bring results individually but combining them can bring your organization to the next level.

 ---